- Getting there and getting around

 There are no wheelchair-accessible facilities in the park.

-Open forest on the Komine circuit, Parklands Conservation Park.
+Open forest on the Komine circuit, Parklands Regional Park.
 Photo: Ross Naumann

 On dry rocky ridges clothed in casuarinas, views to the coast can be glimpsed through gaps in the trees.